ViktorPavkovic/aws-automation/README.md

-# aws-automation
+# AWS Automation

-Collection of AWS tools that help you automate things in the cloud
+Collection of AWS tools that help you automate things in the cloud.